esl-epfl/biomedbench/Applications/BioBPfree/version_0/reduced/Single_Core/X-Heep/README.md

     {
       name: code
       start: 0
-      size: 0x000050000
+      size: 0x000038000
     },
     {
       name: data
-      start: 0x000050000
+      start: 0x000038000
     }
   ]
 }
 }
 ```
 Also, this application requires an increased heap memory size, configurable in the file `mcu_cfg.hjson`.
-A en example of a working heap size is `0x2D000` Bytes.
+A en example of a working heap size is `0x40000`.